abpframework/abp/docs/en/Blog-Posts/2024-07-25-Introducing-The-New-ABP-CLI/post.md

 ## Reason for the Change

-ABP introduces a new templating system, which is fully compatible with the ABP Studio for v8.2+.
+ABP introduces a new templating system, which is fully compatible with the ABP Studio from v8.2+.
 Since, ABP Studio offers more and better features (such as tracking, monitoring, and deploying your applications from a single point), and the new templating system has a different versioning structure, we wanted to introduce a new ABP CLI by extending the current features and adding even more features that are compatible with the new templating system and ABP Studio.

 This change allows you to create your application with the new templating system either by running the cross-platform ABP Studio application or ABP CLI, and allows you to create automated pipelines with the power of the new ABP CLI.